The Nissan NP300 is well known for its complicated wiring, and is infamous for being difficult while adding aftermarket lights.

 - Any shorts on the headlight wiring

-- A test light being used to find a hot wire on the headlight circuit
+- A test light is used to find a hot wire on the headlight circuit

 - The switch on the Stedi harness being removed (for firewall access) and then being reinstalled with the wires in a different order, or shorting to ground.